 - Investment Banking—$96,543

 - Venture Capitalist—$92,406

 - Chief Financial Officer—$128,468

 Gain real-world experience while pursuing your undergraduate degree.

 Finance students can be part of the Montano Student Managed Investment Fund by taking FNAN 477.
 This class teaches hands-on portfolio construction through the management of one-quarter of a million dollars in an all equity portfolio.
 The title of your final thesis will go on their graduating transcript, which is a phenomenal item to have on your resume.

 Mason finance students can participate in student led research alongside finance professors.
 Past research has been published by the Wall Street Journal, CFA Institute, MarketWatch, and ETF Trends among other journals.
 See the full list of past student led research projects here.

 Students in the finance concentration have access to these resources:

-The School of Business Honors Program is a great opportunity for high-achieving students to distinguish themselves academically, gain valuable professional experience, and enhance their resume with unique events led by industry professionals.
-Learn more about the School of Business Honors Program.
+The Costello College of Business Honors Program is a great opportunity for high-achieving students to distinguish themselves academically, gain valuable professional experience, and enhance their resume with unique events led by industry professionals.
+Learn more about the Costello College of Business Honors Program.